 A survey of mass media in society, including newspapers, magazines, radio, recording industry, television, film, Internet, advertising, photojournalism and communication theory.
 This course covers the history, economic controls, governmental controls, problems, effects of research, and societal importance of the information and entertainment media.

 Instruction and practice in writing for newspapers, including current news, features, sports, government, editorials, etc. Includes practical experience writing for the campus and local newspapers.

 The individuals who will challenge you to learn:

 B.S. in Physical Education, Grace College; M.A. in Physical Education, Kent State University; Ed.D. in Sport Sociology, The University of Alabama

-Dr. Darrell Johnson is the Director of the Sport Management Program.
-He is an active member in many professional organizations including AAHPERD, NASPE, AAPAR, IAHPERD, and NASSM.
-He has presented at numerous State and National Conventions and Meetings on different sport management and physical education topics.
-Dr. Johnson is very active in major sports events by volunteering himself and encouraging his students to also be involved.
-Some of his recent experiences include the 2013 President’s Cup, the 2012 Super Bowl, the 2011 Big Ten Football Championship, the 2012 PGA Senior Championship, and the USGA Senior Open.
+Darrell Johnson is the Director of the Sport Management program.
+He is an active member in many professional organizations including AAHPERD, NASPE, AAPAR, IAHPERD and NASSM.
+He has presented at numerous state and national conventions and meetings on different sport management and physical education topics.
+Johnson is active in major sports events by volunteering, and he encourages his students to also be involved.
+Some of his recent experiences include the 2013 President’s Cup, the 2012 Super Bowl, the 2011 Big 10 Football Championship, the 2012 PGA Senior Championship and the USGA Senior Open.
 He regularly leads a group of students on a one-week trip to Atlanta, Georgia to study African-American culture and the rich history of African-American athletes.
 As a student, he was a pitcher on the Lancer baseball team and currently holds the record for the most wins in a career and the most wins in a season.
 In 2009, he was inducted into the Grace College Athletic Hall of Fame.

 B.S. in Health and Physical Education, Grace College; M.Ed. in Physical Education and Exercise Science, University of Missouri